WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week10.md

 ### Get ready for the test

 We have given you a lot of exercises this week.
 We will provide sample solutions on Wednesday.
-Attempt as many as you can for preparation before checking the sample solutions.
+As a preparation for the test, attempt as many as you can for preparation before checking the sample solutions.